 That wonderful scene, along with many other things, came to a crashing halt in March of 2020 when Covid-19 had the effect of a neutron bomb on the cultural life of our great city.
-The buildings are still there but the people and the energy are gone.
-Tragically, we lost Sam and a few other Harlem stalwarts to the virus and, as of this writing in March of 2021, the club plans to reopen but nobody is quite sure when or how.
-Music scenes at the local level are always, even in the best of times, a fragile ecosystem and these are not the best of times.
-It takes an unusual alchemy of players, venues, trends in popular taste and people willing to make the foolish, usually ill-advised leap into running a music club to make it all happen and Paris Blues benefited from the owner’s strong personality and his commitment to live music (and the fact that he owned the building and was thus immune to rent increases), the deep pool of players in the area and the fact that Harlem itself was experiencing a renaissance, this time driven by real estate and a generally safe environment, certainly compared to the Harlem of 30 years ago.
+Tragically, we lost Sam and a few other Harlem stalwarts to the virus and, as of this writing in March of 2023, the club plans to reopen but nobody is quite sure when.
+Music scenes at the local level are always a fragile ecosystem.
+It takes an uncommon alchemy of players, venues, trends in popular taste and people willing to make the foolish, usually ill-advised leap into running a music club to make it all happen and Paris Blues benefited from the owner’s strong personality and his commitment to live music (and the fact that he owned the building and was thus immune to rent increases), the deep pool of players in the area and the fact that Harlem itself was experiencing a renaissance, this time driven by real estate and a generally safe environment, certainly compared to the Harlem of 30 years ago.
 What does the future hold?
 I’m not sure but I suspect it will be some version of the travelling troubadour dependent on the kindness of strangers, perhaps aided by a bit of digital leverage.
-The 69th Street Band has no intention of packing it in but we also realize that gifts like Paris Blues rarely come along more than once in a lifetime.
-In the last 2 years we developed a relationship with a great, under the radar venue in Brooklyn aptly called The Brooklyn Jazz and Sports Club and we had a nice “Blue Monday” thing going on there until The Great Lockdown.
-That venue is still standing and is committed to music so we may be able to pull one more “house band” rabbit out of our collective hat but right about now everybody’s crystal ball is rather murky and making predictions would be ill advised.
+There are plans to record some more original material in 2023.